Teaching guidelines +/- 15 minutes

 1. In many job titles, the stem also changes (e.g. umlaut).

-2. Some professions end with "-mann" like for example "Kaufmann."
-In this case, "mann" is replaced by "frau."
+2. Some professions end with -mann, for example, "Kaufmann".
+In this case, the "mann" is replaced with "frau".

 Exercise 1: Feminine Berufsbezeichnungen